 How popular is the baby name Jessika in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Jessika and check out all the blog posts that mention the name Jessika.
+Plus, check out all the blog posts that mention the name Jessika.

 Poland’s top baby names of 2013 were announced a couple of weeks ago.